DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 This section described the various service properties that can be specified in a service description file.
 The properties specify the type of the service, dependencies of the service, and other service configuration.

-Each line of the file can specify a single property value, expressed as `property-name = value'.
 Comments begin with a hash mark (#) and extend to the end of the line (they must be separated from setting values by at least one whitespace character).
 Values are interpreted literally, except that:

 • White space (comprised of spaces, tabs, etc) is collapsed to a single space, except leading or trailing white space around the property value, which is stripped.